How does your innovation performance compare to your competitors’?

 Develop a robust internal benchmarking program and “scrape together” what you can externally

 So, what should you do to benchmark innovation performance?
 First up, we recommend ensuring you have a robust and systematic system of benchmarking internal innovation performance—to enable comparison of performance both across the organization and over time.
 Secondly, we suggest it’s worth at least taking a quick look at what data you can gather externally—it might be limited, but even that is better than nothing.
 Finally, stay tuned!
 We’re exploring how Commodore can help enable benchmarking of meaningful innovation performance indicators.
-Our first step is a forthcoming report based on data that is in the public domain—enter your email below to get a copy in your inbox when it’s published.
+Our first step is a report based on data that is in the public domain—enter your email below to get a copy.